 Ensuring the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints Ensuring the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term THE MTFP and the Service Planning process are effectively integrated helping facilitate joined up service and resource planning.
 See above.
 Also the Council has appropriately qualified and experienced officers in both service and finance functions which helps ensure that decisions are taken on the grounds of robust information.
-Ensuring the medium term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage Ensuring the achievement of 'social value' through service planning and commissioning
+Ensuring the medium term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage See above Ensuring the achievement of 'social Service Plans and the Procurement value' through service planning and commissioning Strategy both give appropriate weight to social value